Here’s a quick video that shows off Clipisode’s powerful animation engine.

 In January, I was back in the LAUNCH Incubator working on my presentation.
 I was planning to introduce a Recurrency app that made it easier for creators to engage and include their supporters each month.
-But the feedback I got was a surprise: “Do I have to use your failed crowdfunding startup if I want to use this amazing app?”
+But the feedback I got was a surprise: “Why do you force me to join your crowdfunding site when I just want to use your video app?”

 One of our friends spent a full year planning her Kickstarter before flipping the switch — and she crushed it.
 But too many people think you just walk up to a crowdfunding service, turn it on and then the Internet sends you a check.